apioo/typeschema/README.md

 ## About

-TypeSchema is a JSON format to describe JSON structures.
-It helps to build schemas which are optimized for code generation.
-TypeSchema is compatible with JSON Schema and every TypeSchema is automatically a valid JSON Schema but not vice versa.
+TypeSchema is a JSON format to describe data models in a language neutral format.
+A TypeSchema can be easily transformed into specific code for almost any programming language.
+This helps to reuse core data models in different environments.

 More information at: [https://typeschema.org](https://typeschema.org)